SiliconLabs/z-wave-ts-silabs/README.md

 ## Rpi

-the Rpi are setup to act as button manipulators. the idea is to control them remotely using pigpiod.
+the Rpi are set up to act as button manipulators. the idea is to control them remotely using pigpiod.

 `systemctl enable --now pigpiod.service`